wp-plugins/web-whales-seoshop-sign-up-form/readme.txt

 == Frequently Asked Questions ==
 = The sign up form doesn't fit well in my theme.
 Is there anyway to adjust the form? = Yes there is!
-Just copy the templates/shortcodes/sign_up_form.phtml to /wp-content/themes/<your (child) theme>/seoshop-sign-up/shortcodes/ and modify it.
-Please make sure you don't remove any classes or input names to keep the form working.
+Just copy the `sign_up_form.phtml` file from `/wp-content/plugins/web-whales-seoshop-sign-up-form/templates/shortcodes` to `/wp-content/themes/[your (child) theme]/seoshop-sign-up/shortcodes/` and modify it.
+Please make sure you don't remove any classes, elements or input names to keep the form working.

 == Changelog ==
 = 1.0 =